Can you discuss your approach to animating physical simulations, such as cloth, hair, or particles?

 Member

-by kirk , a year ago
+by kirk , 2 years ago

 @ernie_cole